acmsigsoft/EmpiricalStandards/docs/MetaScience.md

 ## Notes

-Because metascientific claims cannot be justified empirically:
+Because metascientific claims often cannot be justified empirically:

 - reviewers of methodology papers must themselves be experts in the methodology, so that they can evaluate the reasonableness of the guidelines
 - reviewers should be more pedantic in critiquing the discussion and guidelines than for an empirical paper